lmfit/lmfit-py/doc/fitting.rst

    generate and return text of report of best-fit values, uncertainties, and correlations from fit.

-   :param params:       Parameters from fit.
+   :param params:       Parameters from fit, or Minimizer object as returned by :func:`minimize`.
    :param modelpars:    Parameters with "Known Values" (optional, default None)
    :param show_correl:  whether to show list of sorted correlations [``True``]
    :param min_correl:   smallest correlation absolute value to show [0.1]

+   If the first argument is a Minimizer object, as returned from :func:`minimize`, the report will include some goodness-of-fit statistics.

 .. function:: report_fit(params, modelpars=None, show_correl=True, min_correl=0.1)